-We will have more on the capital project tomorrow.
+We will have more with Mr. Wolff tomorrow.

 All news stories that air on The Moose/The Blizzard come from 1st-hand reporting, press releases, & other media outlets only.
 All press releases that come from law enforcement agencies & fire departments are aired with no exceptions.
 All names & ages of subjects in police reports are aired if they are released from the police agency.
 If is at all possible, the names of victims are not aired.
 The Moose/The Blizzard reserves the right not to air suicide or mental health stories, depending on the circumstances.
 Should you believe there is an error in the report, contact the police agency involved & if there is indeed an error, a correction will be aired.
 All statements made during interview segments are the beliefs & opinions of the interview subject & do not reflect the opinions of the radio stations.